Samsung/tizen-docs/docs/application/native/guides/app-management/common-appcontrol.md

 ## Message

-The message application control is supported in mobile applications only.

 ### Composing a Message

+The message composition operation is supported in mobile applications only.

 To compose a new message, use the `APP_CONTROL_OPERATION_COMPOSE` operation.
 To specify various message details, refer to the extras defined below.